Bushmaster Protected Mobility Vehicle: History

 In keeping with the vehicle's role and capabilities, the Australian Army designates Bushmaster-equipped infantry units as being motorised, and not mechanised.
 Following the vehicle's troubled development, a total of 299 Bushmasters were ordered by the Wheeled Manoeuvre Systems Program Office of the Defence Materiel Organisation for the Australian Defence Force, reduced from the 370 which were originally ordered.

 Bushmaster deliveries began in 2005, three years later than was originally scheduled, and were scheduled to be completed in July 2007.
 Deliveries of the troop-carrier variant (152 vehicles) were completed on 7 June 2006.
 Deliveries of the command variant were completed by mid-2006 followed by the delivery of the other variants.

-In December 2006 the Australian Minister for Defence announced that the Australian Bushmaster order had been increased and over 400 vehicles will be delivered.
+In December 2006 Minister for Defence Brendan Nelson announced that the Australian Bushmaster order had been increased and over 400 vehicles would be delivered.
 This figure was confirmed as 443 vehicles in a subsequent press release.
 In August 2007 an additional 250 were ordered for a total ADF delivery of 696 vehicles of all configurations.
 This was increased in October 2008 to 737 vehicles for the Australian Defence Force.

 In May 2011 the Australian government announced the purchase of an additional 101 Bushmasters, in order to replace vehicles damaged on operations and to provide additional vehicles for training and operational use.
 A further order for 214 vehicles was announced in July 2012.
 This order was placed to retain skilled workers needed to later produce Hawkei vehicles, with the Army having little need for the additional Bushmasters.
 This took the total number of Bushmasters in service with the Australian military to 1,052.

 The Motorised Combat Wing of the Army's Combat Arms Training Centre provides initial training to Army and Air Force Bushmaster drivers.
 Maintenance training is provided by the Army Logistic Training Centre.

-As of 2017, the Bushmaster is planned to remain in service until 2030.
+As of 2017, the Bushmaster was planned to remain in service until 2030.

+In May 2023, the Australian government placed a A$160 million order for 78 Bushmasters to replace the Bushmasters gifted by Australia to Ukraine, and to keep the Bushmaster production line open.
+In July 2024, the Australian government placed a A$45 million order for 15 Bushmasters to be delivered in 2026 to be used for the command and control of the new High Mobility Artillery Rocket System (HIMARS) that the Army is scheduled to receive from 2025.
+In January 2025, the Australian government placed a A$100 million order for 44 Bushmasters to be used for the command and control of a new land-based maritime missile system that the Army is to acquire.